overwolf/overwolf-sample-plugin/README.md

 As well as a single read-only property:

-- sampleProperty which returns the value 42 (a hardcoded value).
+- sampleProperty which returns the value 42 (this is a hardcoded value).

 Sample Overwolf WebApp